truecrunchyfrog/ian/README.md

 # ian

-(gregor)ian is a file-based calendar.
+(gregor)ian is a UNIX-oriented, file-based, raw, calendar, with a CLIent and server. ian was designed to quickly manipulate and manage personal and professional calendars.
+A server allows you to centralize your events, instead of using your pocket calendar for that.

+Events are stored in a (probably version controlled) directory, with subdirectories for each calendar.
+Each event is its own TOML file, which makes manual event manipulation easy.

-It strives for iCalendar RFC 5545 compatability (https://datatracker.ietf.org/doc/html/rfc5545). ian supports "sources": which are dynamic and subscribeable calendars:
+This project strives for iCalendar RFC 5545 compatability (https://datatracker.ietf.org/doc/html/rfc5545).

+ian supports dynamic and subscribeable calendars:
 * Native ian calendars.
 * Dynamic (interactive) CalDAV calendars.
 * Static iCalendars.

-Quickly create and manage calendar events with the CLI program.
-Synchronisation is easy to set up via VCS.
-Distribution and management is accomplishable with a self-hosted server, that you can entirely configure from any ian client.
-Configure your server to allow certain sections of your calendar to be shared to other ian clients or downloadable for external calendaring programs using the CalDAV protocol.
+Synchronization is done via configured listener commands.